Camel supports a pluggable shutdown strategy using

 Camel provides a default strategy in the

-Notice how it waits while there are inflight exchanges still being processed before it shutdown the routes and after that Camel itself.
+Notice how the strategy waits while there are inflight exchanges still being processed before it shutdown the routes and after that Camel itself.

-If a graceful shutdown could not shutdown cleanly within the given timeout period, then Camel performs a more aggressive shutdown by forcing routes and thread pools etc to shutdown.
-And as well the routing engine will reject continue processing Exchanges.
+If a graceful shutdown could not shutdown cleanly within the given timeout period, then Camel performs a more aggressive shutdown (hard) by forcing routes and thread pools etc to shut down, and the routing engine will reject continue processing Exchanges.
 If this happens you may see WARN logs about Exchanges being rejected and other failures due the forced shutdown.

-Notice the suppress is a "best effort" though there may still be some logs coming from 3rd party libraries and whatnot, which Camel cannot control.
+Notice that suppression is a best effort attempt and there may still be some logging from 3rd party libraries, which Camel cannot control.

 If you enable DEBUG logging level on

 org.apache.camel.impl.engine.DefaultShutdownStrategy then it logs the same inflight exchange information during graceful shutdown

 2015-01-12 13:23:23,656 [ - ShutdownTask] INFO DefaultShutdownStrategy - There are 1 inflight exchanges: InflightExchange: [exchangeId=ID-davsclaus-air-62213-1421065401253-0-3, fromRouteId=route1, routeId=route1, nodeId=delay1, elapsed=2007, duration=2017]

 If you do not want to see these logs, you can turn this off by setting the option logInflightExchangesOnTimeout to false.